 Verified referees will be sent an email from the College requesting the completion of an online form.
 The College will communicate with all applicants once the request has been made and it is the responsibility of the applicant to ensure the reference is completed in a timely manner.

-Please head to the Structured CV section below to view the scoring grid for each section within the CV.
+Please head to the Structured CV section below to view the scoring grid for each section within the 'Example CV'.

 Secondly, a number of questions regarding the applicant’s role and responsibilities are asked.

 Finally, the referee is asked to make any additional comments including on whether they feel the applicant is suitable for the CICM Training Program or not.

 All references must be for intensive care experience completed within three years of the date of when the form is submitted.

 Applicants will be provided with the CICM Structured CV in their application pack PDF.

 Any items listed in the CV MUST be accompanied by certified documentary evidence that is to be submitted before the close date, along with a completed application.